theatlasroom/tidbits/programming/frontend-engineering.md

 <details>
 <summary>Notes</summary>
 One key area of concern for frontend engineers building an application of any considerable size, is ensuring a sound and extensible application structure.

+The architecture of an application can have drastic effects on how maintainable it is, how easy it is to bring on new team mates into the project to contribute and also how well the application performs.

+There are lots of areas related to frontend architecture, but managing application state, fetching data and handling asynchronous effects are all key aspects a frontend engineer at any stage needs to consider when building a web page or application.

+There are a myriad of approaches to all of the above, with varying pros and cons, so its good to have a deep understanding of these key concepts.

 </details>

 #### Application state